RAK7437/RAK7437C LoRaWAN Configuration

 AWS IoT Core Integration

-Securely connects the gateway to AWS IoT Core using the endpoint URL and certificates, making it ideal for integrating with AWS cloud services.
+Securely connects the gateway to AWS IoT Core using the endpoint URL and certificates, making it ideal for integration with AWS cloud services.

 Guide Link: How to Implement AWS Integration for WisGate Edge V2